 Vehicle registration and licensing

-- If any documentation is not available or is incomplete the vehicle will be inspected and there will be a delay while the particulars of the vehicle are being established to ascertain whether it may be registered.
-(The documentation must include type approval information for passenger cars and goods vehicles under 10 years old unless the vehicle is exempt.
+- If any documentation is not available or is incomplete the vehicle will need to be inspected and there will be a delay while the particulars of the vehicle are being established to determine whether it may be registered or not.
+Documentation must include any type approval information for vehicles under 10 years old unless the vehicle is exempt.